aripekka/pyTTE/README.md

-# pyTTE
+# pyTTE v.1.0
-Package to calculate diffraction curves of deformed crystals by numerically integrating the Takagi-Taupin equations
+Package to calculate diffraction curves of deformed crystals by numerically integrating the 1D Takagi-Taupin equation.

 ### Requirements
-In addition to `numpy`, `scipy`, and `matplotlib`, PyTTE requires `xraylib` https://github.com/tschoonj/xraylib
+PyTTE works on both Python 3 and Python 2.
+However, Python 2 support is not guaranteed on future versions.

+For crystallographic data and structure factor calculations PyTTE uses `xraylib` whose installing instructions are found at https://github.com/tschoonj/xraylib.
+PyTTE is developed and tested on version 4.0.0.
+In addition, `numpy` (>=1.16.6), `scipy`(>=1.2.1), `multiprocess` (>=0.70.9) and `matplotlib` (>=2.2.3) are required.
+Contents of testing environments are provided in the repository.

 ### Installation